eudoxia0/eudoxia0.github.io/article/_posts/2023-04-06-spaced-repetition-checkpointing-learning.md

 [si]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4543385/

-The next post will be about how I learnt to use spaced repetition effectively.
+The [next post][next] will be about how I learnt to use spaced repetition effectively.

+[next]: /article/effective-spaced-repetition

 # Footnotes